nehacp/react-boilerplate/README.md

-# react-boilerplate
+# React Bare-bones
-A barebones repo setup with React
+A repo with a ready react environment bundled with webpack and airbnb style guide